eco619/ai-document-library/docs/platform-capabilities/knowledge-evolution.md

 Traditional AI systems answer questions using the information available at the moment the question is asked.
 When new documents are introduced, previous answers are often silently replaced without identifying what changed, why the answer changed, or which previous conclusions were affected.

-The AI Document Library treats knowledge as an evolving engineering asset rather than a temporary AI response.
+The Continuous Intelligence Platform (CIP) treats knowledge as an evolving engineering asset rather than a temporary AI response.
 Every answer remains connected to the evidence that supported it when it was produced.
 As new artifacts are introduced, the platform evaluates their impact on existing observations, relationships, conclusions, and answers while preserving complete historical traceability.

 The platform does not simply provide answers—it identifies when a previously correct answer is no longer correct, explains why it changed, and preserves the complete history of that decision.